-If you have ever had hepatitis B, certolizumab can cause this condition to come back or get worse.
-You will need frequent blood tests to check your liver function during treatment and for several months after you stop using this medicine.
+If you've ever had hepatitis B, using certolizumab can cause this virus to become active or get worse.
+You may need frequent liver function tests while using this medicine and for several months after you stop.

 Store this medicine in its original carton in the refrigerator.
 Protect from light and do not freeze.

 Each single-use prefilled syringe is for one use only.
-Throw away after one use, even if there is still some medicine left in it after injecting your dose.
+Throw away after one use, even if there is still medicine left inside.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss a dose of certolizumab.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.